-This fireplace system has been tested and listed in accordance with UL 127 standards by Underwriters Laboratories for installation and operation in the United States.
+This fireplace system has been tested and listed in accordance with UL 127 and ULC-S610 standards by Underwriters Laboratories Inc. for installation and operation in the United States and Canada.

-This fireplace may be installed in sleeping rooms EX-CEPT in manufactured homes.
+This fireplace may be installed in manufactured homes, except in sleeping rooms.
 If installed with a gas log set, provisions for the National Fuel Gas Code must be met.